gustavo-beck/wavebender-gan/docs/index.md

   </tbody>
 </table>

-## Manipulation
+## Speech manipulation

-It is important to recall that this project has the purpose of achieving naturalness and controllable speech.
-Whereas the previous examples focused on evaluating the speech naturalness reconstruction against a state-of-the-art system ([HiFi-GAN][hifi_link]), this section leverages the fact that our system can also manipulate speech, which is not possible with other neural synthesizers.
-The manipulation consists of extracting the low-level signal properties and multiplying one of the properties at a time by a specific scale (e.g., multiplying F0-contour by a factor of 1.3 across the entire signal).

-For simplicity, all of the following manipulations were done on a particular sample (LJ026-0014) from the [LJ speech][ljspeech_link] dataset.
+The below proof-of-concept examples illustrate the effects of using Wavebender GAN to manipulate different core speech parameters.
+For consistency, all manipulations were performed on the same LJ Speech utterance from the test set, namely LJ026-0014.

-### F0-contour (pitch)
+### Pitch

-For this experiment, we present how Wavebender GAN is capable of reducing and increasing the pitch (F0-contour) of the speaker.
+Wavebender GAN is capable of reducing and increasing the pitch (f0 contour) of the speech.
+These examples demonstrate global scaling of the f0 parameter.

 <table class="tg">
   <thead>